 🎯 The Bottom Line

 Associate of ISC2 is not a workaround or a lesser credential.
 It’s the recognized status for professionals who have demonstrated the knowledge the CISSP exam tests and are working toward the experience that completes the picture.
-If you’re planning to build a career in information security, sitting the exam early and holding that status while you accumulate the required experience is a straightforward way to differentiate yourself from others at the same career stage.
-The credential is real.
-The network is real.
-The path to full certification is clear.
-The only variable is whether you’re ready to commit to the work.
+If you’re planning to build a career in information security, sitting the exam early and holding that status while you accumulate the required experience is a practical way to differentiate yourself from others at the same career stage.
+Employers give the credential real weight, the member network is a genuine asset early on, and the route to full certification is well marked.
+The only open question is whether you’re ready to put in the years of work it takes to finish.